Long-fiber Sagnac interferometers for twin field quantum key distribution networks: Introduction

 Unlike the other systems, TFQKD based on a Sagnac interferometer shows promise for easy networking and low-cost implementation~\cite{Zhong2019, Zhong2021, Zhong2022PRA} due to common-path stable interference.
+In this configuration, a single laser source (possessed by Charlie) is used to distribute coherent pulses into a fiber ring where one user encodes the clockwise pulses and the other user encodes the counterclockwise pulses.
 However, Sagnac TFQKD with auto phase stabilization has been restricted to fiber distances of less than 20~km.
 There are two main challenges to implementing Sagnac TFQKD over long fibers.
 One is the uncompensated fiber phase noise due to temperature fluctuations and vibrations in the surrounding environment that cause the phase in the fiber to fluctuate during the loop transit time.
-The other is the Rayleigh backscattering noise in fiber which is problematic due to the bidirectional transmission in a Sagnac loop.
-This noise is proportional to the intensity and repetition rate of the source at Charlie and thus, for a high-speed and long-distance Sagnac TFQKD network (which contains several lossy photonic devices), the signal-to-noise ratio (SNR) at the detectors becomes limited by the backscattering.
+The other is the Rayleigh backscattering noise in fiber, a challenge also encountered in other TFQKD systems~\cite{Chen2020,Wang2022} but which is especially problematic in a Sagnac loop due to the bidirectional pulse transmission.
+This noise is proportional to the intensity and repetition rate of the source at Charlie and thus, for a high-speed and long-distance Sagnac TFQKD network (which contains several lossy photonic devices), the SNR at the detectors becomes limited by the backscattering.

 We note that Park \textit{et al.}~\cite{Park2022} demonstrated a TFQKD network based on a Sagnac configuration with 160~km fiber, where they employ a star topology as opposed to the ring topology of Ref.~\cite{Zhong2022PRA}.
 However, they report that the phase stability by the common-path nature was not observed in their experiment and therefore they used a phase post-compensation method to compensate for the fiber phase drift.
 A recent work by Bertaina~\textit{et al.}~\cite{Bertaina2023} investigated the phase noise in TFQKD systems such as those implemented in Refs.~\cite{Fang2020, Pittaluga2021, Liu2021, Wang2022, Liu2023,Li2023,Zhou2023}, but did not consider Sagnac-based TFQKD systems.
 Previously, Min\'a\ifmmode \check{r}\else \v{r}\fi{}~\textit{et al.} measured the phase noise and visibility in Sagnac interferometers with fiber lengths up to 72~km~\cite{Minar2008}.
 In their work, a pulsed source at low repetition rate (kHz) was used to ensure that the backscattering noise did not limit the SNR.
 Bogdanski~\textit{et al.} demonstrated BB84 QKD over a Sagnac loop length of 150~km, using an active polarization control system to compensate the fiber birefringence effects~\cite{BOGDANSKI2009}.
 In their setup, they limited the backscattering noise by using an optical attenuator to reduce the source intensity.
 Qi~\textit{et al.} also employed a Sagnac interferometer for BB84 QKD, with a fiber length of 40~km and a low pulse repetition rate (kHz)~\cite{Qi2006}.